Solaris Urbino 18 electric: The new Solaris Urbino (4th generation)

 In 2014, Solaris showcased the Solaris Urbino 18 of the new (fourth) generation, though still with a conventional driveline.
 Then in 2015, Solaris presented the 12-metre version of the new generation electric bus, whereas the new Solaris Urbino 18 electric premièred at the Busworld trade fair in the Belgian city of Kortrijk in autumn 2017.
 Most structural solutions were taken over from the diesel equivalent of the articulated model or the electric models of the previous generation.
 The vehicle is propelled by a 240 kW central traction motor.
 Both plug-in or pantograph recharging can be applied to the batteries of the “Solaris High Energy” or the “Solaris High Power”, each with a capacity adjusted to user needs.
 Depending on the interior layout, the bus can carry up to 135 passengers.

 Solaris scored orders for the first new-generation articulated buses with alternative drives already in the middle of 2016.
 Three vehicles, together with 17 MAXI class buses, were commissioned by public transport operator MPK Kraków.
 Solaris had been the sole bidder.
 A month later Solaris secured orders for nine articulated electric buses to be delivered to operator PKM Jaworzno^{[11]}.
 The manufacturer offered new generation vehicles in both calls for tenders.

 The first pictures of the Urbino 18 electric during assembly were released in January 2017.
 Back then it was announced that the bus would head to Warsaw for three-year test runs for operator MZA Warszawa.
-In August 2017, the first three articulated electric buses drove out onto Cracow streets for a preview before the official première.
+In August 2017, the first three articulated electric buses drove out onto Kraków streets for a preview before the official première.
 It is worth noting that one of these buses was the 15,000th vehicle made by the manufacturer.
 In September 2017, the first vehicle of this type to be produced was released for test rides in Poznań.
 In November, right after the official début at the Busworld trade fair, the vehicle ended up in Warsaw.
 It was lent to operator MZA for a three-year test period.
 In the same month, nine new Urbino 18 electric were delivered to Jaworzno.

 December 2017 saw the opening of bids submitted in a call for tender for five articulated electric buses for public transport operator PKM Katowice.
 Solaris placed the only bid in this tender, and went on to win the order.
 The delivery of the buses was planned for the turn of 2018 and 2019.
 Solaris has also won a large tender for the supply of electric buses for Belgian public transport provider STIB – pursuant to the contract, Solaris is to deliver 25 Urbino 18 electric buses to Brussels in 2019.